Prehistoric Orkney: Paleolithic

-To date, no traces have been found in Scotland of either a Neanderthal or a homo sapiens presence during the Pleistocene interglacials.
-The first indications of human presence date from a period after the ice retreated in the 11th millennium BC and the current Flandrian interglacial began.
-(Since that time, the landscape of Orkney has been altered by both human and natural forces.)
-Back then, sea levels were lower than they are today because of the large volume of ice that remained.
-As a result, what is today the island of Great Britain was attached to Continental Europe.
-It is therefore possible that the Orkney islands were also attached to the mainland.
-Much of the North Sea basin was dry land until after 4000 BC, which would have made travel to northern Scotland relatively easy for early human settlers.
-The subsequent rise in sea levels coupled with the isostatic rise of land makes estimating post-glacial coastlines a complex task.
+No evidence of an occupation of Scotland by archaic humans during the Early Paleolithic or Middle Paleolithic has been found.
+For much of the Last Glacial Period, Orkney was covered by the British-Irish Ice Sheet, precluding human habitation.
+Late Upper Palaeolithic stone tools of the Ahrensburgian culture have been found in Stronsay and Brodgar on mainland Orkney, suggesting the islands have been inhabited around or prior to 8000 BC, perhaps as early as 11,000 BC.
+At this time, Britain was still connected to the continent via Doggerland.
+The earliest inhabitants were mobile hunter-gatherers who may have only infrequently visited the islands.

 Mesolithic

+Rising sea levels during the early Holocene saw large areas of Orkney submerge, dividing into two islands by 8000 BC, and resembling the modern archipelago by 6000 BC.
+During the immediate post-glacial period, Orkney is thought to have been heavily wooded with hazel, birch and willow, with lesser amounts of birch and scots pine.

 The very limited archaeological record of this period provides scant evidence of Mesolithic life – in Orkney in particular and in Scotland north of Inverness in general.
 "Lithic scatter" sites at Seatter, South Ettit, Wideford Hill, Valdigar and Loch of Stenness have produced small polished stone tools and chippings.
 A charred hazelnut shell, recovered during the excavations at Longhowe in Tankerness in 2007, has been dated to 6820-6660 BC.
 However, there is no evidence to suggest whether or not these sites were in year-round occupation and no Mesolithic burial sites have been uncovered anywhere in Scotland to date.

 A recently excavated site on Stronsay has produced a thousand pieces of flint and what may be evidence of a temporary camp.
 With a tentative dating of 7000 BC or older it may prove to be the oldest settlement site found so far on Orkney.

 About 6000 BC the Storegga Slides off the coast of Norway created a tsunami that reached 25 m above normal high tides in places.
 Evidence of widespread coastal inundations from a wave 8 m high has been found as far south as Fife and the impact on shore-dwelling mesolithic societies in Orkney would have been considerable.